• Kracker Archive

 Left: The new cross of remembrance shown on the church wall in top photo's (Courtesy Professor Caterina Rapetti) Right: Staglieno Cemetery (Courtesy CWGC)

-Researched by: Sandra Colley and Kate Tame and dedicated to the relatives of the crew, With thanks to: Professor Caterina Rapetti, Culture Secretary for Pontremoli the region of the crash site.
+Researched by Sandra Colley and Kate Tame and dedicated to the relatives of the crew, with thanks to Professor Caterina Rapetti, Culture Secretary for Pontremoli the region of the crash site.
 Also to Paul Pini, has a house in the next village (Braia) to the crash site and attended the ceremony at Bratto Church in 2010 where the cross was remounted.
-To Jill and husband Pat Housden, niece of Fl/Sgt Andrews, Mark Haigh nephew of Fl/Sgt.
+To Jill and husband Pat Housden, niece of Flt Sgt Andrews, Mark Haigh nephew of Flt Sgt.
 Haegi and to Marco, who has written a book (only in Italian at the moment), about various crash sites in the region with three pages dedicated to this crash.
-Also thanks to Marco Cazzulo who sent us the grave photograph in December 2016.
+Thanks to Marco Cazzulo who sent us the grave photograph (Dec 2016).
+Reviewed, updated and corrected by Aircrew Remembered (Feb 2026).

 KT - 12.12.2016 Grave and map photo added.